MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

 # Quickstart: PlayFab Party Unity Plugin

-To get started with the PlayFab Party Unity plugin, follow these steps to install the package and try out example code for a basic task.

-This quickstart helps you make your first API calls using the Party SDK for Unity.
+This quickstart helps you install the Party SDK for Unity and make your first API calls to join players together in a Party Network.
 Before continuing, make sure you have completed [Getting started for developers](../../../personas/developer.md) and [Enable Party feature via Game Manager](enable-party.md) from your PlayFab account.

 > [!NOTE]
 >